Peanutseeker/Blog/src/content/posts/Higher order functions in python.md

 ```

 #### General Functions
-**==You can design a general function performing a specific intent regardless of the specific type of task you are currently tackling.==**
+**<mark>You can design a general function performing a specific intent regardless of the specific type of task you are currently tackling.</mark>**

 For example, you define this specific function for elements
 ```Python